CapyTainh/CapyTainh.io/README.md

 </p>

 ### About me
-I am Alex, a passionate person for Cyberspace and physical security.
-In short, this page is intended to document my learning path towards becoming an expert in the Cybersecurity field, more specifically to expand my expertise in the penetration-testing area and vulnerability management. <br/>
+I am Alex, an aspiring expert in the Cybersecurity field.
+In short, this page is intended to document my learning path, that hopefully can be a useful learning resource for others as well. <br/>

 - I’m currently organizing and managing PCI DSS penetration-tests, and leading the vulnerability management side.
 - I love sharing my experience and knowledge with others.
 Exchanging ideas and experiences between individuals brings only positive outcomes.